COMMUNITY BASED PROGRAMS

 Reading Referrals: 610-898-4901

 The ERC program is a collaborative effort designed to work closely with schools, juvenile probation, parents and families, and other community human service providers to aid pre-adjudicated and adjudicated delinquent adolescent males in becoming more responsible citizens.
-An alternative to secure detention, ERC is a short-term program with a projected average length of stay of 30 days and offer two locations – Berks and Lehigh County.
+An alternative to secure detention, ERC is a short-term program with a projected average length of stay of 30 days.
+The program service is offered in two locations: Berks County and Lehigh Valley (temporarily closed).

 The Lehigh Valley In-Home Service program utilizes a freestanding community intervention model, a step-down from more intensive community programming, or as an aftercare component assisting with the transition of the youth returning to the community from residential placements.